 Julius Baer raises stake in Brazilian wealth manager GPS

-The Swiss private bank increased it holding in GPS Investimentos Financeiros e Participações S.A to 80 percent from the 30 percent it bought in May 2011, it said in a statement.
+The Swiss private bank has increased its holding in GPS Investimentos Financeiros e Participacoes to 80 percent from the 30 percent it bought in May 2011, it said on Tuesday.

 The move follows a successful investment to date.
 GPS is the largest independent wealth manager in Brazil and has doubled its assets under management in the past three years to roughly 15 billion Brazilian reals ($6.5 billion).

 Baer did not disclose the transaction price, but said the deal would lower a key capital ratio by 60 basis points.

 Given that Baer has 15.9 billion francs in risk-weighted assets, Kepler Cheuvreux analyst Dirk Becker estimated the bank would have paid around 100 million francs for the 50 percent stake, valuing GPS as a whole at 200 million francs, or 3 percent of invested client assets.

 Baer said the transaction should deliver a low single-digit percentage boost to its 2014 adjusted earnings per share.

 "GPS is profitable and there is no need for restructuring or integration.
 We believe the earnings contribution would be 10-15 million francs, a decent return on the 100 million acquisition price," said Becker, who has a "reduce" rating on the stock.